dainst/idai-field/server/README.md

 docker push ghcr.io/dainst/field_hub:<version>
 ```

-In order to push images, you have authenticate your local machine with the the registry, see: [Github Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+In order to push images, you have to authenticate your local machine with the registry, see: [Github Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).